 Check out a new excerpt from my upcoming novel, Dangerously In Love

 Amelia heard a clunk then loud rumbling and thumping.
 She ran, trying to keep her wet galoshes from squeaking on the tile floor.
-She crouched into a dark corner, falling back a little but managed to balance herself.
-She felt around, trying to move whatever was in her way but she touched something sticky.
-She looked at her hand.
+Crouching into a dark corner, she fell back a little but managed to balance herself, feeling around, trying to move whatever was in her way when she touched something sticky.
 Blood.
 She turned and saw David’s ex-wife, Beth.
 Amelia’s muffled scream had been concealed by a rather large man falling backward down the stairs, tumbling to a neck-breaking thud.

 Clutching the briefcase, Amelia swiftly hid behind Beth’s dead body, veiled by the shadows of the basement.
 She heard two, maybe three pairs of footsteps approaching.
 Men.
 Their gait sounded too heavy to belong to women.
 Amelia trembled, trying not to make noise.
 Her breathing was so hard and heavy, she feared they’d hear her.
 She closed her eyes, frightened that they’d glimmer like flames in the darkness.